 my girl has linguistic difficultys , comprehension of spoken language grammatical immaturity, vocab retention and retrieval for expressive L help Ty ?

 - Talk to a doctor live online for free

 - Iep goals for children with pdd nos

 - Ask a doctor a question free online

 - Iep long term short term goals for autism behavior

-- Transition goals for students with severe autism
+- Treatment plan sample for children with autism